elproffesore/website/content.md

 ------
 ### Explorative Coding Practices

 Coding interfaces has been an interesting journey for me over the course of the last 5 years.
-The work on interfaces has shown me the multitude of possibilites to use them – from visual organisation of information to practices that can be quite philosophical and political.
+The work on interfaces has shown me the multitude of possibilites to use them – from visual organisation of information to practices that can be quite philosophical, recreational and political.
 I use code as a means for exploring new ways to organize my thoughts and interact with them through graphic means paired with computational methodologies.

 <br>